 Values Dissonance: Being over 150 years old at this point, the book runs into this rather hard in some places.

-The most notable is the above, with She Is All Grown Up happening to Cosette and Marius becoming infatuated with her.
+The most notable is the She Is All Grown Up example on the main page happening to Cosette and Marius becoming infatuated with her.
 Marius' behavior during all this can strike many readers as profoundly creepy, what with hanging about the places she and Valjean hang out for hours on end (and certainly Valjean gets annoyed with him in-story) and the fact that Marius is 20 while Cosette had just turned 15, but in the 19th century Marius' incredible shyness and his devotion to wanting to see her would have come across as extremely romantic.

 A great many modern readers could very well rankle at Hugo's treatment of Gavroche; that is, the way in which he is portrayed as perfectly healthy and happy despite being a street urchin and technically a thief.
-Given modern attitudes concerning the necessity of children having a loving caregiver, Hugo's apparent tacit message that Gavroche is better off on the streets could shock or disgust many.
+Given modern attitudes concerning the necessity of children having a loving caregiver, Hugo's apparent tacit message that Gavroche is better off on the streets could shock or disgust many even though, compared to his parents, the streets do seem to be the better option.

-Cosette herself, though a feminine ideal in the nineteenth century, could strike modern readers as underdeveloped next to many of the other characters — she doesn't really serve any purpose as an adult other than the female love interest.
+Cosette herself, though a feminine ideal in the nineteenth century, could strike modern readers as underdeveloped next to many of the other characters — she doesn't really serve any purpose as an adult other than being Valjean's daughter and Marius's love interest.
 Interestingly, the same can't necessarily be said for Hugo's other female characters; Fantine and Éponine in particular are given much more realistic personalities (even if they both wind up tortured throughout most of the story).
+This can be justified if we view her in symbolic terms, less as a real young woman than as the embodiment of hope, but writing any major character as an idealized symbolic figure instead of a realistic person is Values Dissonance in and of itself.

 There's a section in the novel where Jean Valjean goes to the Thénardiers' inn and gives Cosette a doll (the first one she's had since she's been with Thénardiers; probably the first one she's ever had, considering how poor Fantine was).
 Hugo then goes off on a tangent to explain how important it is for a young girl to have a doll, since it is the fate and instinct of every little girl to grow up to be a mother.
 Although this was a perfectly natural outlook on gender roles in the 1800s, many women today would be insulted by the gender stereotype.

-Values Resonance: For 150 years, many issues discussed in Les Miserables are remarkably pertinent today, as we see men persecuted simply for their past reputation, families divided over such petty issues as political fanaticism, and scoundrels who abuse their position of "caretaker" simply for the money.
+For being 150 years old, many issues discussed in Les Miserables are remarkably pertinent today, as we see men persecuted simply for their past reputation, families divided over such petty issues as political fanaticism, and scoundrels who abuse their position of "caretaker" simply for the money.
 Victor Hugo's urging that these ills must be faced are every bit as relevant today as they were in post-Revolutionary France.

 Adaptation Displacement: The musical is arguably more well-known and more well-loved than the book it was based on.
 Except, unsurprisingly, in France, as Victor Hugo is considered one of the greatest novelists the country has produced.